 Who are we?

-Cogwheel Counselling provides affordable counselling in Cambridgeshire to couples, families and individuals of all ages.
+Cogwheel Counselling provides affordable counselling in Cambridgeshire to individual clients of all ages, children, young people and adults.

 Cogwheel Counselling is the controller for the personal information we process, unless we state otherwise.
 You can contact us about data privacy by post, email, or phone at: